datastaxdevs/workshop-IOS-Swift-Astra/README.md

 The data itself is passed after the *--data*

-This cURL command can be used to POST and order as well.
+This cURL command can be used to POST an order as well.
 All that has to be changed is the collection-id from *userInfo* to *orders* as well as the data itself.

 By now you should be able to perform HTTP requests and interact with your Astra Database from the command line.
 Doing this from a Swift app is very similar so understanding the cURL commands is going to be extremely helpful.